×

 If you are thinking about moving to French Riviera, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in the French Riviera, can vary greatly depending on the location and type of property.
 In general, prices tend to be higher in popular coastal cities like Nice and Cannes, where you can expect to pay a premium for apartments and villas with sea views.
 On average, property prices in the French Riviera can range from around €3,000 to €10,000 per square meter.
-However, it is possible to find more affordable options in smaller towns and inland areas, where prices can be significantly lower," said one expat who made the move to French Riviera.
+However, it is possible to find more affordable options in smaller towns and inland areas, where prices can be significantly lower," remarked one expat who made the move to French Riviera.

 Should I buy or rent a home in French Riviera?